The Vegan & Vegetarian Guide to Reykjavik

 Where to Buy Vegetarian and Vegan Food in Iceland

 Plant-based options are available at all Reykjavik grocery stores, but one grocery store stands out for its selection.
-Kronan offers the best range of vegan and vegetarian groceries in Iceland by far, with vegan meat substitutes, dairy alternatives, pastries, fresh ingredients, as well as the standard selection of toiletries and more.
+Kronan offers the best range of vegan and vegetarian groceries in Iceland by far, with vegan meat substitutes, dairy alternatives, pastries, fresh ingredients, and the standard selection of toiletries and more.

 Since Iceland is considered an expensive destination, many visitors choose to shop for groceries in Iceland so they can cook some of their meals.